 So, before you entrust your little ones to apparently trustworthy and qualified educators, do some digging.

 What Is Due Diligence?

 In the financial world, due diligence involves a comprehensive examination of a company before making a decision - usually a financial one.
-Many parents pore over annual reports to decide which stocks, shares and funds to invest in, yet - surprisingly - do not spend a lot of time researching the organisation that operates a school they are considering for their child.
+Many parents pore over annual reports to decide which stocks, shares and funds to invest in, yet - surprisingly - spend a lot less of time researching the organisation that operates a school they are considering for their child.

 Lots of information is readily available and some requires a little more time/expense.

 To embark on a canny school investigation (CSI), consider the following areas: